I found this at Honest Cooking site. Looking at my photo I realize I forgot the sesame seeds!! Next time!

 ½ teaspoon ginger, minced

 ¼ cup low sodium soy sauce (It is important to use low sodium.
-I find regular makes the sauce too salty)
+I find regular makes the sauce too salty) gluten free

 ⅛ cup water